arktypeio/arktype/pkgs/model/README.md

     }
 })

-// Definitions can be used the same way as those from "parse" type User = typeof typespace.user.type
+// Typescript types can be extracted like this type User = typeof mySpace.user.type

 // Will throw: "At path friends/groups/0, 'Type Enjoyers' is not assignable
-// to {name: string, description: string, members: user[]}" typespace.user.assert({
+// to {name: string, description: string, members: user[]}" mySpace.user.validate({
     name: "Devin Aldai",
     friends: [
         {